stjudecloud/docs/docs/guides/genomics-platform/requesting-data/about-our-data.md

 Bambino represents indels in a format incompatible with the VCF specification.
 When we convert variants to VCFs, we store the original Bambino representation in the `bambino_representation` tag of the info field.
 Note that this entry is always in HG19 coordinates.

 Where possible, allele counts and read depths for each variant are determined across each sequencing type available for the associated patient tumor-normal pair.
 These can include WGS, WES, RNA-Seq, and validation-capture (VALCAP) data.
-These data are stored in the sample column of the VCF.
+These data are stored in the sample columns of the VCF.

 #### Processing tools